 Wheeler was a U.S. Navy sonarman and journalist during the Vietnam War.
 His previous professional positions include staff writer for the U.S. Navy magazine All Hands; editor of the Navy Editorial Service; and staff member of Direction magazine.

 Wheeler, a native of Richmond, Va., lives in Indianapolis with his wife, Kathy.
 He is a past president of the Veterans Day Council of Indianapolis, and a member of American Legion Post 137 in Virginia, the Indianapolis Rotary Club, and Mensa.

-George A. Buskirk Jr. was appointed national treasurer of The American Legion on Sept.
-10, 1998, during the 80th National Convention in New Orleans.
+Shawn T. Long, Certified Public Accountant, was appointed national treasurer of The American Legion on Oct.
+16, 2019, during the annual Fall Meetings at National Headquarters in Indianapolis.
 The national treasurer serves as the chief financial officer of The American Legion, and is responsible for the custody and management of the assets of the organization.

 Kevin J. Bartlett, National Judge Advocate

 Kevin J. Bartlett, J.D., the ninth National Judge Advocate of The American Legion, started Jan.
 1, 2018, after his appointment by then National Commander Denise Rohan.
 The national judge advocate advises The American Legion national officers and the National Executive Committee on legal matters, including the interpretation of the national constitution and bylaws.

 Judge Bartlett, a member of American Legion Post 79 in Marshall, Mich., earned his American Legion eligibility by serving in the U.S. Navy from 1984–1990.